Skip to main content

 The broad impact that knife carrying can have on communities and families.

-How to safely report crime, seek support from trusted adults, and access professional help.
+How to safely report a crime, seek support from trusted adults, and access professional help.

 Through this program we aim to give young people the knowledge, confidence, and support they need to navigate social challenges in a responsible, safe, and informed manner.